enthdegree/cicada/DESIGN_NOTES.md

 Our channels are extremely temporally dispersive to the point where it is difficult to imagine any simple waveform that takes advantage of phase features, pushing us towards FSK.
 Hopping helps the signal avoid reverberation.

-To stay out of the way of human speech, the waveform should occupy as narrow a band as possible near 20 kHz.

 # Notes and references